 Using Extensions

 Jawk extensions let Java code expose additional AWK-callable functions to a script.
-Extensions are never enabled automatically.
-The host application or CLI invocation decides exactly which extension instances are available.
+By default, Jawk enables the built-in GNU Awk compatibility extension, so gawk functions such as asort() and typeof() work out of the box.
+Every other extension is opt-in: the host application or CLI invocation decides exactly which extension instances are available.

 Important